This course is delivered by Kingston School of Art (the new name from September 2017).

-Where is the Faculty based?
-The Faculty is based at the University's Knights Park campus, where our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.
+Where is Kingston School of Art based?
+KSA is based at the University's Knights Park campus, where our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.

 A joints BA/MA staff team includes: Carl Clerkin, Rodrigo Gonzales, Julia Georgallis, David Weatherhead, Alex Hellum, Lucy Kurrein, Max Frommeld, Fabien Cappello and Rosemary Anrude.

 Sebastian is an internationally respected industrial designer and educator with many years of experience as a mentor, lecturer and visiting professor at design schools across Europe including regular positions at the Royal College of Art, University of the Arts London and the University of Bolzano.